bridgecrew-perf6/terraform_ansible_deployment/readme.md

-Fully automated CICD deployment of Redis Enterprise
+Fully automated CICD deployment of Redis

 CI Tool will detect git branch merge

 Terraform will provision new infrastructure on AWS, including new IAM accounts.
 Potentially transition to aws cdk.

-Ansible will configure prerequisites for, and install Redis Enterprise
+Ansible to automate redis prerequisites, build, install and testing.